Cervator/Cervator.github.io/_posts/2026-03-25-guardian-driven-development.md

 I get it, in many ways these times are dark.
 But harking back to my mention of Gas Town another facet I just love is the unbridled enthusiasm and indeed optimism some people are putting into creating cool new things.
 Because agentic engineering now means they can!
 Rather than ideas waiting forever on a dusty todo list, or being doomed to a slow purgatory approach for when you can find long extended periods of focus time.

 An especially fun new concept I see spreading is using image generation to build a "theme" for your project(s) and then making new ones for blogs and documentation.
 They can be absolutely awesome, utter nightmare fuel, and everything in between.
-They often have (sometime serious) quirks that clearly mark them as "That's so AI!" as the kids say nowadays - but that's OK!
+They often have (sometimes serious) quirks that clearly mark them as "That's so AI!" as the kids say nowadays - but that's OK!
 In that little corner of the internet it is just a bit of amusement, that wouldn't otherwise exist.
 There's some value to that.

 So here's mine, which was inspired by the [larger SiliconSaga ecosystem full of infra projects](https://github.com/SiliconSaga) named after Norse mythology, mixed with the thought of "What if they were all bees?" - because why not?
 Welcome to Beehalla!